AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp-2022.rst

 Learners with a valid Aalto student number will automatically get the credit registered in Aalto systems.

-To obtain a certificate/credit, we expect you to have registered to the course by 22/11/2022, follow the 4 sessions and provide us with at least the following 5 documents via email (1 text document, 4 or more python scripts).
+To obtain a certificate/credit, we expect you to have registered to the course by 25/11/2022, follow the 4 sessions and provide us with at least the following 5 documents via email (1 text document, 4 or more python scripts/notebooks).

-- For each of the 4 days, write a short paragraph (learning diary) to highlight your personal reflections about what you have found useful, which topic inspired you to go deeper, and more in general what you liked and what could be improved.
+- **1 text document** (PDF or txt or anything for text): For each of the 4 days, write a short paragraph (learning diary) to highlight your personal reflections about what you have found useful, which topic inspired you to go deeper, and more in general what you liked and what could be improved.
-- For each of the 4 days: take one code example and make sure you can run it locally.
+- **4 (or more) .py scripts/notebooks**: For each of the 4 days take one code example from the course materials and make sure you can run it locally as a ".py" script or as a jupyter notebook.
   Modify it a bit according to what inspires you: adding more comments, testing the code with different inputs, expanding it with something related to your field of research.
-There is no right or wrong way of doing this, but please submit a python script that we are eventually able to run and test on our local computers.
+There is no right or wrong way of doing this, but please submit a python script/notebook that we are eventually able to run and test on our local computers.

 These 5 (or more) documents should be sent before 31/December/2022 23:59CET to enrico.glerean@aalto.fi.
 If the evaluation criteria are met for each of the 5 (or more) documents, you will receive